tonyhu-x/exp/grad/uoft.typ

 While I am keen to solve many of linguistics's unsolved problems, the one question that motivates me most is _Why do the outcomes of language acquisition differ so significantly between adults and young children?_
-In other words, I am interested especially in the class of problems relatad to _ultimate attainment_.
+In other words, I am interested especially in problems concerning individual differences in _ultimate attainment_.
-The reason that I developed such a strong interest is surprisingly simple --- having successfully acquired English as a second language, I have always wondered what made my experience different from many others, who may have just as much aspiration to learn a language well but still seem unable to get past a certain glass ceiling.
+The reason that I developed such a strong interest is surprisingly simple --- having successfully acquired English as a second language, I have always wondered what made my experience different from many others, who may have just as much aspiration to learn a language well but still seem unable to go beyond a certain glass ceiling.

 It is no easy feat to propose a grand theory of ultimate attainment.
 To gather clues about all the factors at play, one can examine what happens during the learning process itself.
 My independent research project, supervised by Professor Jeffrey Steele, is about exactly that.
-In this project, we examine a cognitive construct named _language aptitude_ and how it can predict gains in pronunciation proficiency for beginners in a classroom setting.
+In this project, we are investigating individual differences in _language aptitude_ and _working memory_, and how these cognitive constructs predict gains in pronunciation proficiency for beginners learning French in a classroom setting.
-With the help of Professor Steele, I designed a longitudinal study consisting of seven tasks, after carefully examining and synthesizing current literature on language aptitude and related research methods.
+With the help of Professor Steele, I designed a longitudinal study consisting of seven tasks, after carefully examining and synthesizing current literature on language aptitude, working memory, and related research methods.
-I then completed two rounds of piloting, first in the winter and then in the summer of 2024, to test and improve the methodology.
+I then completed two rounds of piloting before starting main data collection in the September of 2024.
 Furthermore, I reported preliminary findings from the first round of piloting in a 22-page research paper.

-With the revised study design, we had intended to complete the main data collection stage during the fall of 2024.
-Unfortunately, due to our study design having restrictive requirements on participant eligibility, recruitment has proven challenging.
-We intend to continue recruiting participants over the winter.
-In the mean time, it is clear that more time and effort beyond the winter semester is warranted to continue improving the project, including extending the original design to encompass learners with more diverse backgrounds, and conducting follow-up studies to address new questions that may arise once we examine the results.
-The possibility of continuing and extending my current research work is one of the biggest reasons why I am attracted to the linguistics graduate program at U of T.

-Through my independent project, I realized how crucial it is to explore novel methods and tools to study the complexities of language.
-As I intend to devote myself to studying the theories and applications of SLA, I believe there is a tremendous amount of potential in bringing knowledge and tools from other disciplines, especially computer science.
-Today, I already see many great examples of this.
-For example, Professor Ewan Dunbar's lab uses computational methods to model human speech perception.
-Moreover, many researchers are attempting to crack the code of first language acquisition using different computational techniques.
-Compared to the active research in these areas, however, computational research in SLA has only begun recently, and much work is needed to get the discipline up to speed with these promising research directions.
-From a different perspective, computational methods can also be used to implement novel methods of teaching and learning second languages.
-Experimenting with these new ideas, such as gamification using computers, and seeing how they interact with variables like language aptitude will undoubtedly shed light on SLA and even theoretical linguistics as a whole.
+Throughout the design and piloting phase, we continually refined our methodology, specifically with respect to operationalizing pronunciation proficiency.
+Acknowledging that no single measurement can paint a comprehensive picture of participants' pronunciation abilities, we currently include four features as dependent variables in our analysis: plosive VOT, phrasal stress, fluency, and perceived global accent.
+The choice of fluency and perceived global accent was made to align with previous studies on aptitude and pronunciation proficiency.
+As for VOT and phrasal stress, we chose them by virtue of their being well-studied phenomena representing segmental phonology and prosody, respectively.

+With the project being to my knowledge the first of its kind to study the links between language aptitude and the acquisition of specific phonetic and phonological phenomena, it is highly exploratory in nature.
+Fortunately, the linguistics graduate program at U of T provides the perfect opportunity for me to continue and extend this line of research.
+Not only does the department offer highly relevant coursework in advanced phonetics, phonology, and experimental design, some faculty members' research is also very relevant to mine.
+To test language aptitude's predictive power in learners' sensitivity to minute phonetic details, I would like to incorporate more fine-grained phonetic measurements in testing, for example, learners' realization of the rhotic consonant /ʁ/ and nasal vowels, both of which are usually considered challenging aspects of French phonology.
+Professor Alexei Kochetov's experience with phonetics, phonology, and the interaction between the two, coupled with Professor Steele's extensive knowledge in French and L2 acquisition, will be of great help in this respect.
+I am also interested in Professor Jessamyn Schertz's work on linking speech perception and production.
+With her guidance, I would like to explore whether the effects of individual differences on L2 pronunciation are in fact modulated through their effects on perception; in other words, is it the case that learners with higher language aptitude and working memory perceive the differences better between their L1 phonology and the target L2's, hence why they are better at learning pronunciation?

-My merits as a scholar are not only shown by my outstanding grades, numerous scholarships and awards I have received, and the research I have completed.
+My merits as a scholar are not only shown by my outstanding grades, the numerous scholarships and awards I have received, and the research I have completed.
 They are also corroborated by some non-monetary honours, such as my final project for LIN101 being voted the best in class, and being chosen as the MAT137 speaker